AliceEHZz/COMM-DOC-md-user-doc/docs/index.md

 3. Instruction screenshots may include red squared rectangles that point to key information or message:
     <figure markdown>
     ![convention screenshot example](images/convention_eg.png){width="400"}
-    <figcaption>A successful message is pointed by the red rectangle</figcaption>
+    <figcaption>A success message in the "Output" - "Action Output" section is bordered by a red rectangle</figcaption>
     </figure>

 4. Message blocks are used to draw your attention to relevant information: